ir-explorer/ir-explorer/backend/README.md

 - `uv sync`
 - `uv run litestar --app-dir app run`

-For database connectivity, the app reads the following environment variables:
+The app requires the following environment variables to be set:

 - `POSTGRES_USER`
 - `POSTGRES_PASSWORD`
 - `POSTGRES_HOST`
 - `POSTGRES_PORT`
 - `POSTGRES_DB`

-Caching can be configured using:

 - `CACHE_EXPIRATION_DURATION`: The number of seconds backend responses are cached.
 - `CACHE_DELETE_EXPIRED_INTERVAL`: The interval in seconds to delete expired items from the cache.